ssg406/visible_logger/README.md

 logger.error('An error occured', errorObject);
 ```

-Since version 1.1.0, ff you do not wish to log to the console during testing, create a logger and specify the the option during configuration.
-Logs will be hidden if when NODE_ENV is set to 'test', with any variation in case.
+Since version 1.1.0, if you do not wish to log to the console during testing, create a logger and specify the option during configuration.
+Logs will be hidden when NODE_ENV is set to 'test', with any variation in case.
 ```
 const logger = loggerFactory({
     hideLogsDuringTest: true,